🖨️Scanned Statements

 Skewed or Cut-off Data: Statements that are heavily skewed or have portions cut off can result in missing key information.
 This can cause the upload to fail or lead to inaccuracies in transaction amounts due to misalignment of the statement's x-y columns.
 Credits and debits might also be confused due to this misalignment.

-object with the uploaded statement.
+To help identify and manage these issues, we return an accuracy_metrics object with the uploaded statement.
 This allows you to review the accuracy and completeness of the extracted data.
-Depending on your criteria, you may choose to manually review statements with significant discrepancies in the accuracy_metrics
+Depending on your criteria, you may choose to manually review statements with significant discrepancies in the accuracy_metrics or reject them outright.
+It is up to you to determine the level of discrepancy you are willing to accept.

 Data Differences and Validation